mobile-clarobrasil/iOS-Challenge/README.md

 ##### WARNING !!!
 ###### The objective isn't to complete everything, is just to use your best to reach as long as you can.
 ###### You can use everything that you want, API, Library, Architecture, Patterns and so-on.
+#### No reuse or copying of existing codes is allowed.
+Please create a new repository and start the project from scratch.

 ----